 He appeared taken aback by this.
 “Jesus Christ.
 That’s why you’re in the lead.
 It took me six weeks to work up to that.
-I’ve seen and done horrible things to myself and others, I’m a vet.
-But that?
+I’ve seen and done horrible things to myself and others, but that?
 I almost gave up my wife again so that I wouldn’t have to go through that.
-And I still think that part of me that wanted to let it go and quite WOE.BEGONE was right.
+And I still think that the part of me that wanted to let it go right then and there was right.
 You’re a real sociopath, Mike.”

 I didn’t know whether or not that was a compliment.
 It honestly never occurred to me that waiting six weeks to cut my arm off was an option.
-The gamerunners are a lot more patient than I thought.
+The gamerunners must be a lot more patient than I thought.
 “They brought your dead wife back?”
 I asked.

 “No,” he said.
 “We got divorced.
 The game deleted a whole bunch of fights we had.
-I’m holding it together now but I used to be… erratic.
-But she’s not the only reason I’m playing anymore.”
+I’m holding it together now, but I used to be… erratic.
+But she’s not the only reason I’m playing the game anymore.”

-I didn’t want to know what that meant, so I didn’t ask.
+I didn’t want to know what “erratic” meant, so I didn’t ask.
 “So, I’m in the lead now.
 You know what’s at stake here.
-What do you want me to do?
+So, what do you want me to do?
 Why did you invite me here?”

 “That’s right.
 I know what’s at stake here.
 And it’s not whatever you’re staying in the game for.
 Or my wife, or any of that.
-The technology we are dealing with has abilities far beyond these little interpersonal scraps that they are tossing to us.
-There’s talk that America went to war with Pakistan for 3 years and that the technology made it so that never happened.
-I’ve heard rumors that they stopped at least 2 different nuclear strikes before they could happen.
+The technology we are dealing with has abilities far beyond these little interpersonal scraps that they’re tossing to us.
+There’s talk that America went to war with Pakistan for three years and the technology made it so that never happened.
+I’ve heard rumors that they’ve stopped two different nuclear strikes before they could happen.
 This is a geopolitical tool, the likes of which has never even been conceived of before.”

 That was a lot to take in.
 “Okay, then why run this game?
 Why involve us?”

 “Who knows.
 Recruitment?
 Debugging?
 Testing methodologies?
-Maybe they’re acclimating us with the small stuff so that we will be able and willing to do something crazier.
+Maybe they’re acclimating us with the small stuff, so we’ll be able and willing to do something crazy.
 Maybe the people who are running the game aren’t the only people with the tech and they’re new at it relative to the people who are using it to puppeteer the world.
-But the important thing is that I think that both of us can get what we want, and we can get it easier if we work together.”
+But the important thing is I think that both of us can get what we want, and we can get it easier if we work together.”

 “How do you see that happening?”
-I ask.
+I asked.

 “That’s a start.
-At least, I think so.
+I think?
 The gamerunners have been disappearing him recently, which is a sign that I’m onto something.”

-“Can you build any of the stuff he talks about?
-Do you understand it?
-I don’t really.”
+“Can you build any of the stuff that he talks about?
+Do you understand that book because I don’t?”

 “Man, I’ve got a high school diploma and a traumatic brain injury.
-We are going to need some sort of expert to help us out.
+We’re gonna need some sort of expert to help us out.
 I don’t have anyone in mind, but I think it’s a path worth pursuing.
-Cold-calling physicists, philosophers, engineers, anyone who will listen to us.”
+Cold calling physicists, philosophers, engineers, anyone who will listen to us.”

 I was skeptical.
 “I don’t know.
-Why not just play the game?
-I mean, I’m already winning.”
+Why not play the game?
+I mean, I’m winning.”

 He scoffed.
 “Yeah, and how brutal is it going to get by round 12 at this rate?
 What are you going to be willing to do by then?
 What makes you think that they will even think twice before burning you?
 You can’t win if you’re dead, or in a coma, or in jail.
 And what if some psychopath comes along and chops his arm off in one day?
-The clock is ticking on this, Mike.”
+The clock’s ticking, Mike.”